farhanmn/express-typeorm-boilerplate/README.md

 - `yarn start` - Runs the application using Node.js
 - `yarn run dev` - Runs the application in development mode with automatic restarts using `nodemon`
-- `yarn run typeorm:generate` - Generates a new migration file based on changes to the entities
+- `yarn run typeorm:generate`[^1] - Generates a new migration file based on changes to the entities
 - `yarn run typeorm:migrate` - Applies pending migrations to the database

+[^1] If you have generated the migration script, please make sure to change it to ES6 style, such as changing `module.exports` to `export`.

 ## Authors